Highlights from the Ratings and Financial Report for VEON Ltd. (VEON)

-VEON Ltd. (NASDAQ:VEON) went down by -0.66% from its latest closing price compared to the recent 1-year high of $2.38.
-The company’s stock price has collected -11.18% of loss in the last five trading sessions.
-Press Release reported on 01/05/22 that Karen Linehan joins the VEON Board as a non-executive Director
+VEON Ltd. (NASDAQ:VEON) went down by -4.93% from its latest closing price compared to the recent 1-year high of $2.38.
+The company’s stock price has collected -15.62% of loss in the last five trading sessions.
+Press Release reported 21 hours ago that VEON announces dates for quarterly results

 Is It Worth Investing in VEON Ltd. (NASDAQ :VEON) Right Now?